Seebass22/linux_notes/python.md

 # ------------------------------------------------------------------------------
 # FILE IO
-## open file for reading only
+# open file for reading only
-## creates file if does not exist, replaces content of existing file
+# creates file if does not exist, replaces content of existing file
 f = open('filename.txt', 'r')
+# or call open on a path object
+f = file_path.open('r')

-## open for both read and write
+# open for both read and write
 f = open('filename.txt', 'r+')

-## read file to string
+# read file to string
 text = f.read()

-## read lines of file to list of strings
+# read lines of file to list of strings
 line_list = f.readlines()

-## close file
+# close file
 f.close()
-## automatically close file
+# automatically close file
 with open('file.txt') as f:
 	data = f.read()